reqnroll/Reqnroll/docs/automation/step-definitions.md

 ## Data Table or DocString Arguments

-If the step definition method should match for steps having [Data Table or DocString text arguments](../gherkin/gherkin-reference), additional `Table` or `string` parameters have to be defined in the method signature to be able to receive these arguments.
+If the step definition method should match for steps having [Data Table or DocString text arguments](../gherkin/gherkin-reference), additional `DataTable` or `string` parameters have to be defined in the method signature to be able to receive these arguments.
 You cannot have both of these arguments in a step definition.

 ```{code-block} gherkin
 :caption: Feature File